pokt-network/pocket-e2e-stack/README.md

 ## Local Development Setup

+This is a local development setup that all of the pocket tools in development mode to allow for feature development, debugging and higher flexibility when dealing with the stakc

 #### How to use

+##### Launching the pocket foundation stack

 ##### Properly configure the gateway

 Make sure you are on the `dev/make-use-locally` branch on the gateway repository.

 Make sure you follow the proper instructions to replicate the production databse locally (_check the gateway README.md_)